open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway/index.md

 There are a few limitations in running the OpenTelmetry collector in gateway mode.

-- Few receivers need to be unique per host instance.
+- There are few receivers in OpenTelmetry Collector that need to be unique per host instance.
 Running multiple instances of these receivers will result in duplicate data.
 It is recommended not to use them in the Gateway Collector but only for the collector running in Daemonset mode.
 Examples include, but are not limited to:

   - [`hostmetricsreceiver`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver),
     may result in duplicate host metrics.